dpiresearch/PearVCOpenAI_20241012/README.md

 Experiments in capturing history and exercising the beta openai realtime api

 ## Overview
-Using the realtime console that was provided here https://github.com/openai/openai-realtime-console?tab=readme-ov-file#adding-and-using-tools modify it and add functionality where you can ask about what you've been doing during the day.
-There were a ton of problems to overcome and ultimately no demo was shown, but learn a ton.
+Using the realtime console that was provided here: https://github.com/openai/openai-realtime-console?tab=readme-ov-file#adding-and-using-tools modify it and add functionality where you can ask about what you've been doing during the day.
+There were a ton of problems to overcome and ultimately no demo was shown, but learned a ton.

 ## Details
 ### Capturing history